-Today, following a push from the World Health Organization, the grandest impact is coming from a project we’re leading called Americleft: a collaboration of specialists identifying the best treatments and management strategies.
+Following a push from the World Health Organization, the grandest impact is coming from a project we’re leading called Americleft: a collaboration of specialists identifying the best treatments and management strategies.
+It has expanded to include a speech group, psycho-social group, a surgical group, and a pediatric/medical/dental group.
 We started with six members, but now we’re more than thirty.
 Soon, we’re launching a five-year project to build a complete electronic data registry of outcomes.